530

 3

-Carlo M. Cipolla was an Italian economic historian.
+Carlo Maria Cipolla was an Italian economic historian.
 He was a member of both the American Academy of Arts and Sciences and the American Philosophical Society.

 3